XIROPHT/Xiropht-RPC-Wallet/README.md

   **-> Always return JSON string request.**

-- API Encryption Key system [AES 256bit], can be set to require to encrypt GET request received and response to send.
+- API Encryption Key option system [AES 256bit], can be set to require to encrypt GET request received and response to send.

 - API Whitelist, permit to accept only ip's listed, if the list is empty the API HTTP system accept every incoming connection.

 - Command line system:

   -> Permit to change the log level for see what's going on every systems one by one.

   -> Permit to create manualy a new wallet and store it inside the database encrypted.